Focus your analytics efforts on these three areas of your business to solve new challenges prompted by the recession.

 You should be connecting people data from across your company.
 Looking at data like customer satisfaction, employee sentiment, productivity metrics, and financials through the lens of your people will provide the full context and help you avoid making decisions that unintentionally affect other aspects of the business.

 While analyzing these three areas of your business is critical to recovering from this recession, that analysis is only possible with a solid data strategy and infrastructure in place.
 Do you have the data needed to support these analytics?
 Where is the data coming from?
 Where is it stored?
 Can everyone in the organization access it?
 Is your data strategy aligned with your new business reality and requirements?
 Now is the time to rethink your data strategy and ensure your infrastructure supports agile decision-making in a quickly changing economy.

 The ideas in this blog post only scratch the surface of how to use data to make better decisions during a recession.
-In our upcoming webinar, data experts will participate in an interactive panel discussion and discuss in more detail about how Customer Behavior, Supply Chain, and HR/People Analytics can help you handle new challenges and uncover new opportunities.
+In our on-demand webinar, data experts participated in an interactive panel discussion and discussed in more detail about how Customer Behavior, Supply Chain, and HR/People Analytics can help you handle new challenges and uncover new opportunities.

 To thrive with your data, your people, processes, and technology must all be data-focused.
 This may sound daunting, but we can help you get there.
 Sign up to meet with one of our analytics experts who will review your data struggles and help map out steps to achieve data-driven decision making.

 In one hour, get practical advice that you can use to initiate or continue your move of data and analytics workloads to the cloud.